TodePond/TodePondDotCom/pondcast/pointing-to-the-pieces/readme.md

 But how do I demonstrate *sound* in a video?
 My videos already have tons of loud music playing in the background.
 It would all clash.

-My first draft of the script was built around a quieter trance tune, [There Is Peace Beyond](https://www.youtube.com/watch?v=noZ2jXz35vA) and its [remix].
+My first draft of the script was built around a quieter trance tune, [There Is Peace Beyond](https://www.youtube.com/watch?v=noZ2jXz35vA) and its [remix](https://www.youtube.com/watch?v=kYGjKviJOu8).
 Arroost's noises would complement the tracks, landing in-time and in-tune with the music.

 <div class="video-container" style="
   display: flex;